 - Half of the products of Veridian Dynamics, from Better Off Ted, makes end up being dangerous and unsafe to their consumers.
 Instead of making them safer, their usual response is to sell them to the military as weapons.
 The other half of their products are intended for military applications from the start.

-- The bread and butter of Dollhouse.
-The main story of season one contains but one dark hint about it, but the potential applications are all up in the story's business by season two.
+- The bread and butter of Dollhouse, whose premise involves technology used to erase and imprint memories and personalities in the people being used as "dolls".
+The main story of Season One contains but one dark hint about it, but the potential applications are all up in the story's business by Season Two.
 Oh, believe us, they're no empty threat.

 Dehner: No one's been hurt, have they?
 Don't you understand?
 A mutated superior man could also be a wonderful thing.
 The forerunner of a new and better kind of human being.

 - In Seaquest DSV, the Seaquest crew raid an old outpost where a UEO scientist performed inhumane experiments on a Dagger (genetically engineered humans bred to be soldiers).
 The experiments eventually killed the Dagger, but also gave him special abilities like limb regeneration.
 Captain Bridger gives the research data to Dagwood the Seaquest's Dagger janitor.
 He tells Dagwood that the research could benefit his people, but he is the only one who has the right to decide if the potential benefits were worth the ghastly means of obtaining the data.
 As Dagwood reviews the data, he sees a hologram of the deceased test subject recorded before the experiments began praising the scientist for teaching him how to read and write (a ploy to gain his trust).
 The recording ends with the Dagger calling the scientist his friend.
 Dagwood, enraged by the scientist's manipulation and betrayal of the Dagger, destroys the data.